Lie groups of controlled characters of combinatorial Hopf algebras: Foundations: Weighted function spaces

 \subsection{Passage to spaces of bounded functions}

 In this section we construct the model spaces for the controlled character groups.
 These arise as weighted $\ell^\infty$ spaces with values in a Banach space.
 Hence throughout this section, we choose and fix a Banach space $B$ (over $\K$) and let $\IndwAbs$ be a graded index set.
 Further, the spaces of controlled functions encountered will always be constructed with respect to some choice of growth family $(\Gr{k})_{k \in \N}$.
+In this setting we can define controlled functions and Banach spaces of controlled functions.